What do we get from central government?

 Local Council Tax reduction schemes allow councils to set their own rules about how much Council Tax households on low incomes have to pay.
 The money councils receive to help meet the cost of funding their Council Tax reduction scheme comes from a grant from the government.

-Previously, the government provided all the money that was paid out in Council Tax benefit, the grant received by councils to fund Council Tax reduction is about 10% less than this.
+Previously, the government provided all the money that was paid out in Council Tax benefit, the grant received by councils to fund Council Tax reduction is about 10 per cent less than this.
 This means that councils need to make a decision about how they will fund Council Tax reduction with a reduced amount of money.

 In addition to this, the government ruled that pensioners must still receive the same amount of support in paying their Council Tax as before.
-West Suffolk has an ageing population with almost 25% of its residents over 60.
+West Suffolk has an ageing population with almost 25 per cent of its residents over 60.
 This means that in real terms, the grant we receive from the government to fund our Council Tax reduction scheme is stretched even further.

 New Homes Bonus (NHB)